Gravy77/bookstore_website/README.txt

 2020-02-15

 This is an E-commerce website for a fictional space themed bookstore called 'Constellation Bookstore'.
-It was originally created for a class assignment in July 2019.
+It was originally created for a class project in July 2019.

 To get a sense of the website, please view the screenshots in the repository.